Vivian Maier: Self-portrait. Photograph: ©Vivian Maier/Maloof Collection

 Ten Years On

-In the years that followed, the rediscovery of Tish’s archive opened the door to the posthumous recognition her work had always deserved.
-Exhibitions, articles, and a feature documentary reintroduced her photographs to the world — not as forgotten relics, but as vital records of working-class life, seen through a compassionate, unflinching eye.
+In the years that followed, the rediscovery of Tish’s archive led to the posthumous recognition her work had long deserved.
+Exhibitions, publications, and a feature documentary reintroduced her photographs — not as forgotten artefacts, but as vital records of working-class life, observed with clarity and compassion.

 Tish Murtha: Works 1976–1991 at The Photographers’ Gallery (2018) established her retrospective in central London, bringing her six major series to a national audience.
-That exhibition was followed by inclusion in major public collections such as the Arts Council, British Council, The AmberSide Collection, and the National Portrait Gallery, and later representation in The 80s: Photographing Britain at Tate Britain — recognition that carried her work from the streets of Elswick to the country’s most prestigious institutions.
+This was followed by inclusion in major public collections, including the Arts Council, British Council, The AmberSide Collection, and the National Portrait Gallery, as well as later exhibition in The 80s: Photographing Britain at Tate Britain (2024/2025) — recognition that carried her work from the streets of Elswick to the country’s most significant institutions.

-And fittingly, like Vivian Maier, Tish now has her own documentary — Tish (2023), about her life and work.
-Both were coincidentally (?) made available on BBC iPlayer around the same time - a poignant reminder of two photographers’ parallel fates, separated by time and place, yet united by a shared story of rediscovery and recognition.
+Fittingly, like Vivian Maier, Tish (2023) now has her own documentary, exploring her life and work.
+Both films appearing on BBC iPlayer around the same time felt like more than a coincidence, given how profoundly Finding Vivian Maier had influenced the first steps in preserving Tish's archive — a connection not widely known, and a striking parallel between two photographers separated by time and place, yet connected by a shared story of rediscovery and recognition.